Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Advanced foundational functions

 An easy approach to achieve this goal using the \textit{F.F.} is to take the absolute value of $Q(n)$.
-Since $Q(n)$ has the output pattern $[-1, 0, 1]$, we can notice that $|Q(n)|$ will have the pattern $[1, 0, 1]$.
-That is our desired set of outputs, so we can define $Q^\prime(n)$ as:
+Since $Q(n)$ has the output pattern $[-1, 0, 1]$, we see that $|Q(n)|$ will have the pattern $[1, 0, 1]$.
+That is our desired set of outputs, so we can define $Q^\prime(n)$ as the absolute value of $Q(n)$:

 The output table for this function is provided below, as well as its plot:

 Another approach is to subtract $\Theta(n)$ from 1, which is equally valid.
 Generally, the Boolean-like \textit{foundational functions} presented in \Cref{s:advanced ff} can be combined in many ways to achieve a certain output pattern.
 Below you will find more alternative definitions of this function: